ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 A description can also be found at {{CCF-Receipt-Verification}}.

-# Usage in COSE receipt
+# Usage in COSE Receipts

-A COSE receipt with a CCF inclusion proof is described by the following CDDL definition:
+A COSE Receipt with a CCF inclusion proof is described by the following CDDL definition:

 ~~~~ cddl
 protected-header-map = {